The 25 Most Expensive Dog Breeds in the World - TomKings Puppies Blog

 10. Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel is a beloved dog breed that has been around for centuries.
 They are known for their sweet and gentle nature, as well as their beautiful, silky coats.
+Their higher price is also linked to health screenings, as this breed is prone to heart conditions like mitral valve disease, which responsible breeders work hard to minimize.
 The average price of a Cavalier King Charles Spaniel can range from $2,500 to $3,500 USD, but some may go for even more.

 Cavalier King Charles Spaniel.
 Source: akc.org